 Nestled between SoHo and NoHo, 300 Lafayette Street has long been occupied by a gas station and billboards.
-Now home to the first ground-up Class A office development in more than 100 years, the site will restore the overall cohesiveness of the neighborhoods.
+Now, as the future home to a Class A office development, the site will restore the overall cohesiveness of the neighborhoods.

 With sustainability and site maximization at forefront of the client’s development goals, Bohler’s engineers dug deep for a creative solution to the site’s stormwater management needs– and ultimately found it 30 feet underground.